 Students graduating with an International Business concentration should be able to:

-- explain the key legal issues related to businesses operating in other countries;
+- Explain business expansion abroad and key issues related to their operations in other countries.

 - Compare and contrast cultures and societies globally using socioeconomic and cultural frameworks.

 - Develop an entry strategy into other markets recognizing the nature of institutions and forces governing the process of globalization.